abhidadhaniya23/Node-and-express-structure-using-cpp/README.md

 - Install setup for Tailwindcss (include express and nodemon)
 - Install setup for Tailwindcss (include express, nodemon and Ejs)

+This program will not only install packages but its also created folder structures for `route`, `views`, `public` according to your need.

 ## Documentation

 How to use it ?

-You can simply download .exe (compiled file of c++ program) and run it.
+You can simply download .exe (compiled file of c++ program) and copy to your node & express project and run it.
 Then you saw some instructions and you can enter number according what you want to do !

 ## Node NPM